-Please note that the VR experience can be viewed at Wymondham Heritage Museum and Wymondham Leisure Centre, which both are on ground level.
+Please note that the VR experience can be viewed at Wymondham Leisure Centre which is on ground level.

 The VR experience can be watched on the viewing screens (when activated by another person) if the headsets are not suitable for you.

 Did you know Wymondham is the birthplace of one of the biggest uprisings England has ever seen?
 That it’s the site of buried treasure and the scene of a gruesome double murder that shocked the nation?
 Take a walk back in time and discover the secrets of Wymondham – the pretty market town that offers more than meets the eye.